-During the 3rd Quarter of 2015, the solids handling design (plans, specifications, and Basis of Design Report) was completed for 4th Quarter submission to NYSDEC for regulatory review and comment.
+During the 2nd Quarter of 2015, the solids handling design was advanced to approximately 95% completion.
 The design includes the construction of two (2) new egg-shaped anaerobic primary digesters, a secondary digester, digester gas cleaning, and combined heat and power (CHP) generation with new microturbines.
 The anaerobic digestion approach to sludge stabilization is a deviation from the original concept submitted in the 2012 "Water Pollution Control Plant and Sauquoit Creek Pump Station Evaluation."
 The NYSDEC approved the anaerobic digester concept in a letter dated May 30, 2014.
 The major components of the design include: